 You can also check RusVectōrēs, our sister service for Russian.

-If you are interested in distributional semantic models, you should really check these publications:
+If you are interested in word embedding models, you should really check these publications: